daniaokuye/winnerineast.github.io/README.md

 - [NLP4Han](https://github.com/winnerineast/nlp4han):a collection of Chinese NLP processing tools.
 - [Plato Research Dialogue System](https://github.com/winnerineast/plato-research-dialogue-system):The Plato Research Dialogue System is a flexible framework that can be used to create, train, and evaluate conversational AI agents in various environments.
 It supports interactions through speech, text, or dialogue acts and each conversational agent can interact with data, human users, or other conversational agents (in a multi-agent setting).
 Every component of every agent can be trained independently online or offline and Plato provides an easy way of wrapping around virtually any existing model, as long as Plato's interface is adhered to.
 - [pyTorch transformers](https://github.com/winnerineast/pytorch-transformers):PyTorch-Transformers (formerly known as pytorch-pretrained-bert) is a library of state-of-the-art pre-trained models for Natural Language Processing (NLP).
+- [texar](https://github.com/winnerineast/texar): Texar is an open-source toolkit based on Tensorflow, aiming to support a broad set of machine learning especially text generation tasks, such as machine translation, dialog, summarization, content manipulation, language modeling, and so on.
+Texar is designed for both researchers and practitioners for fast prototyping and experimentation.
 - [Tokenizer](https://github.com/winnerineast/tokenizer):Tokenize source code into integer vectors, symbols, or discrete tokens.
 - [transformaer xl chinese](https://github.com/winnerineast/transformer-xl-chinese): a good chinese text generator.